 The seat and back are made of .125 mild steel.
 They were hand bent with a jig I devised.
 I didn't have the money to have them rolled.
 The jig I created was two pieces of round bar(1.5" in dia.) welded about 2 inches apart.
 I then just slowly and tediously bent a little lengthwise and moved it through the two bars about an inch at a time.
 I had to be careful not to create facets.
 It had to be smooth.
 It worked very well.

-Sorry I didn't document it well I didn't really have a good camera when i was making it.
-The good photos I have up here payed for so the chair could be in a catalog for The Furniture Society of America's conference.
+Sorry, I didn't document it well I didn't really have a good camera when I was making it.
+The good photos I have up here paid for so the chair could be in a catalog for The Furniture Society of America's conference.
 The catalog was about furniture prototyping.
-They wanted pieces that "could" be mas produced, they weren't making any promises though(bummer!).
+They wanted pieces that "could" be mass produced, they weren't making any promises though(bummer!).

 Thanks for looking and enjoy.